lewiekh/map/README.md

 ## Synopsis
 Have you ever wondered what a day in Dubai would look like?
 What whould you do there?
 Well we have the application for you!
-A web application built using: Javascirpt, Jquery, bootstrap, knockoutjs, Youtube videos, and the Foursquare API to give you the information needed to spend productive day in Dubai.
+A web application built using: Javascirpt, Jquery, bootstrap, knockoutjs, Youtube videos, and the Foursquare API to give you the information needed to have productive day in Dubai.

 ## Installation